Kaamar.com

 Copyright

 Making mosaics from other people's images is a process subject to copyright law.
 As an ethical company, we support the rights of copyright holders and will only use images under suitable licence.
+If you believe your copyright has been infringed, despite our best efforts to ensure a suitable licence was available, please Contact Us with details.

 Anonymous users must only upload their own images (for which they are the copyright holder) and must grant us a licence for using the image.